Perseid Meteor Showers

-#9 Light pollution.
+#9 Light Pollution.
 Folks believe that they can just sit in their backyard and look up.
 If you live in a big city, light pollution will blot out every thing but the brightest meteors.
-You will need to leave town if live near a population of 100,000 people or more because there will be too much light pollution.
+You will need to leave town if your town has a population of 100,000 people or more because there will be too much light pollution.

 #8 You left the porch light on.
-What if you’re lucky enough to live in a smaller town — ideally one with 25,000 people or less?
-Or better yet, what if you live on a farm in a rural area, or are summering at a lake house far from big cities?
+What if you are lucky enough to live a smaller town -- ideally one with 25,000 people or less; or better yet, what if you live on a farm in a rural area, or are summering at a lake house far from big cities?
 You still may not see anything if you decide to keep your porch light on or the lights in your house so that you don't stumble in the dark.
 If you want to see meteors, create the darkest viewing environment possible.

 #7 Your flashlights are the wrong color.
 Let's say you took care of all those problems and it's dark enough to see the Milky Way, that glowing band that stretches South to North in the Summer.
 If you can see our own Milky Way Galaxy, you will be able to see the Perseids Meteor Shower.
-But even if you turned off all the neighboring lights and you're away from street lights, if you’re using flashlights, you're still going to create local light pollution.
-If, for example, you have some of those great new LED lights, you're going to blind yourself every time you turn them on.
+But even if you turned off all the neighboring lights and you're away from street lights, if everyone has flashlights, you're still going to create local light pollution.
+If, for example, you have some of those great new LED lights, you're going to blind yourself every time you turn them on to go to the bathroom or get a snack.
 You need to put red nail polish or red cellophane across the front of your flashlights so that their light beams are red.
-Red light does not cause your iris to contract and thus will prevent night blindness.
+Red light does not cause your iris to contract and create night blindness.

 #6 You went out on the wrong night.
 Another reason for missing the Perseids is going out on the wrong night.
-When you go to a movie on the night of August 12, you are sitting in the theater at 7 pm – the night of August 12th.
-But astronomers who are up all night start their observing nights closer to midnight, and for them the night of August 12 is really the early morning hours of August 12.
-So when you hear that the Perseids are best observed on the night of August 12, they really mean the early morning (1 am) of August 12, which is the evening of August 11.
-This has so confused the general public that some science writers now take this into account and will publish the date as August 11.
-Others will not make that adjustment with the reasoning that if you want to play out in the cosmos you better get your terms right because astronomers can be a snooty lot, all enamored with their special language and nomenclature.
+When you go to a movie on the night of August 12, you are sitting in the theater at 7 pm the night of August 12th.
+But astronomers who are up all night start their observing nights closer to midnight.
+So when they say in the paper that the Perseids are best observed on the night of August 12, they really mean the early morning (1 am) of August 12, which is the evening of August 11.
+This has so confused the general public that some science writers now say August 11 is the peak while others say what I say, which is if you want to play out in the cosmos you better get your terms right because scientists can be a snooty, unforgiving lot, all enamored with their special language and nomenclature.
 After all, these are guys who are out all night on a lonely mountain top while everyone else is sleeping.
 They have no life, so confusing the public may be their only source of entertainment.

 #5 You looked in only one direction in the sky.
 Another misleading bit of information that the science editors of the mass media taunt us with is that the August meteor shower is called the Perseids because the meteors all appear to radiate from the constellation Perseus, near Cassioipeia and the Andromeda Galaxy.
 That must mean that you need to wait for Perseus to rise in the skies since that is where all the meteors are coming from.
 WRONG!
 Meteors in a meteor shower appear everywhere.
 Just look some place up in the sky and you will see them.
 Don't worry about the direction.
 The best place to look is the darkest part of sky, since meteors can be faint and there you'll see more.